skypjack/entt/docs/md/entity.md

 All it does is pick up the _right_ component for the received entity and invoke the requested method, passing on the arguments if necessary.

-### Actor

-The `actor` class is designed for those who don't feel immediately comfortable working with components or for those who are migrating a project and want to approach it one step at a time.

-This class acts as a thin wrapper for an entity and for all its components.
-It's constructed with a registry and is in charge of the destruction of the entity when it goes out of the scope.<br/>
-An actor offers all the functionalities required to work with components, such as the `assign` and` remove` member functions, but also `has`,` get`, `try_get` and so on.

-My advice isn't to use the `actor` class to hide entities and components behind a more object-oriented interface.
-Instead, users should rely on it only where strictly necessary.
-In all other cases, it's highly advisable to become familiar with the model of `EnTT` and work directly with the registry, the views and the groups, rather than with a tool that could introduce a performance degradation.

 ### Context variables